manuel-valles/microservices-node/README.md

   - Info & Stats:
     - `$ docker logs {CONTAINER}` show the logs of a container
     - `$ docker stats` show stats of running containers

+## Nginx

+NGINX is open source software for web serving, reverse proxying, caching, load balancing,...NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.